e271828e/Flight.jl/docs/notes/design/framework_spec.md

 cycle and `step!` register are precisely where one `Simulation` wants different stopping policies on different runs.
 The honest cost is two homes for one fact, which the precedence rule above is what settles.

+**The termination record names the source.** Where run metadata carries the effective *policy*, the run's termination record carries its *outcome*: which of the four sources ended the run — `t_end` reached, a named `stop_on` face reading `true`, a control-plane stop (GUI button, device handle, calling code), or an operator interrupt ([§10.4](#104-shutdown-protocol)) — so a `stopped` simulation answers "why did it stop?" without its consumer reconstructing the answer from the clock.
+The interrupt is a tag on an ordinary stop, not a diagnostic kind of its own ([Appendix C](#appendix-c-the-diagnostic-kind-set) gains nothing here): nothing failed.

 Taught contract: **stop faces are sampled at completed boundaries; declare an event if you need the stop localized.** Both stop-flag shapes work without